RWS/groupsharekit.net/README.md

 ## Documentation

+### RestAPIs

 Please see http://gs2017dev.sdl.com:41234/documentation/api/index#/ for details about the GroupShare Rest API.
 Please see http://gs2017dev.sdl.com:41235/docs/ui/index#/ for details about the Translation Memory Service.

+### GS kit configuration

+Due to a problem in the GroupShare (MultiTerm) RestAPI, you may encounter issues with creationDate of termbases being parsed incorrectly.
+As a workaround, set environment variable multiterm.dateFormatStr according to https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings.
+(Reference: LTGS-9908 - Multiterm RestAPI returns non-ISO datetime format.)

 ## Build